zephyrdark/SA58_AlvinLee_Fibonacci/README.md

     > ![image](https://github.com/user-attachments/assets/664a313a-8022-451e-b5e7-ab809236a2fd)

 - Cloning and building your own project.

-### Disclaimer
-The project is not fully fleshed out, and is still lacking the following:
-1. Backend Validations
-2. Frontend (Mobile) Validations
-3. Frontend (Web/Mobile) Tests

 ## 3. Running the web service locally using project files (Using IDE)
 1. Using any modern IDEs (Recommended: Intellij), clone the project from Version Control System, using `git@github.com:zephyrdark/SA58_AlvinLee_Fibonacci.git`.